International airlines suspend some US flights over 5G issue - KESQ

 By Gregory Wallace, Pete Muntean and Michael Ballaban, CNN

-Several international airlines say they will cancel flights into the US starting Wednesda,y amid uncertainty about interference between new 5G cell phone service and critical airplane technologies.
+Several international airlines say they will cancel flights into the United States starting Wednesday amid uncertainty about interference between new 5G cell phone service and critical airplane technologies.

 Emirates, Air India, All Nippon Airways and Japan Airlines all announced service cuts citing the issue.